-Recruitment processes include application and assessment methodologies that ensure previous experience, qualifications, knowledge, and skills are all considered, with specific references to the competences defined in the job description or role profile.
+Recruitment processes include application and assessment methodologies, designed to evaluate previous experience, qualifications, knowledge and skills, with a specific focus on the competences defined in the job description or role profile.

-It is ensured that the management body has the breadth of expertise and experience to understand and continually challenge the Company's business operations, strategic initiatives, and major transactions.
+It is ensured that the management body collectively possess the breadth of expertise and experience required to understand and continually challenge the Company's business operations, strategic initiatives and major transactions.